-It takes many things to make your home run and there are several decisions to be made.
-Chief/Bauer Service Experts Heating & Air Conditioning is here to help make one of those decisions a less painful one: furnace versus heat pump.
+It takes many things to make your home function and there are many decisions to be made.
+Chief/Bauer Service Experts is here to try and make one of those decisions a less painful one: furnace versus heat pump.

 Where do you start?
 Where you live.

-Regardless of where you live, you can always have a furnace because a furnace will heat your home regardless of the weather conditions outside; however, a heat hump takes heat from the air outside your home, and brings it into your home.
-This is why when temperatures start dropping beneath 50 degrees Fahrenheit, it becomes harder for a heat pump to supply adequate heat to your home to keep you warm and cozy.
+Regardless of where you live, you can always have a furnace because a furnace will heat your home no matter the weather conditions outside; however, a heat hump takes heat from the air outside your home, and brings it inside your home.
+This is why when temperatures start dropping beneath 50 degrees Fahrenheit, it becomes harder for a heat pump to provide adequate heat to your home to keep you warm and comfortable.

-If you currently live in a place where you could go with either a heat pump or a furnace, there are a few things to think about.
-Heat pumps are incredibly energy efficient since they utilize electricity to transfer heat from one zone to another and do not actually have to generate heat themselves.
-They simply transfer heat that already exists from one place to another, such as from outside your home to the inside of your home.
+If you currently live in a place where you could go with either a heat pump or a furnace, there are some things to think about.
+Heat pumps are very energy efficient since they utilize electricity to transfer heat from one zone to another and do not actually have to generate heat themselves.
+They simply transfer heat that already exists from one area to another, such as from outside your home to within your home.

 Still figuring out which heating system is ideal for you?
 No sweat!
-Call Chief/Bauer Service Experts Heating & Air Conditioning at 217-689-2469 and we’ll come out to review your options and provide you a complimentary in-home estimate.
+Call Chief/Bauer Service Experts at 217-689-2469 and we’ll come out to review your options and provide you a complimentary in-home estimate.
 We will talk to you soon!